-Artistic Director, Performing Arts Programmes
+Artistic Director, Music Theatre Programmes

-Ms. Kaszas has served as the Artistic Director of the Blyth Festival, the Associate Artistic Director of Canadian Stage in Toronto, Interim Artistic Director of Factory Theatre, Dramaturge of the Banff Centre for the Arts with freelance directing credits in professional theatres from coast to coast.
+Ms. Kaszas has served as the Artistic Director of the Blyth Festival, the Associate Artistic Director of Canadian Stage in Toronto, Dramaturge of the Banff Centre for the Arts with free lance directing credits in professional theatres from coast to coast.
 Her particular passion is the development of new Canadian plays and musicals, and she has had the fortune to work with some of Canada’s most renowned actors, playwrights, musicians and designers on many a premier.
 She has taught at both University of Toronto and Sheridan Music Theatre.
 Since arriving at St. Clair College in 2004, she has launched two programmes including Music Theatre Performance and Entertainment Technology.
-For the College she has directed a number of productions, including her personal favourite, A St. Clair Christmas
+For the College she has directed a number of productions, including her personal favourite -- A St. Clair Christmas

 Voice and Music Faculty

 Mr. Karr was the Music Director for 15 seasons at the Huron Country Playhouse.
 Other credits include conducting, music direction and accompaniment at Persephone Theatre, Muskoka Festival, Smile Company, Solar Stage, Expo 86 Ontario Pavilion, Gilbert and Sullivan Societies of Kitchener/Waterloo and Toronto, Shaw Festival, Leah Posluns Theatre, Theatre Collingwood, Drayton Festival Theatre and Rainbow Theatre.
 He began teaching in 1981 while continuing his professional engagements, and is formerlyy a faculty member at Sheridan College (Music Theatre Performance), University of Toronto (Theatre and Drama Studies, Erindale) and St. Clair College (Music Theatre Performance).Other teaching credits include the Royal Conservatory of Music, Humber College, York University, Equity Showcase, Leah Posluns Theatre School and the Third Street Music School Settlement in New York City.
 Mr. Karr holds a Bachelor of Music in Choral Conducting from the University of Western Ontario with post graduate studies in Paris at Cours de Perfectionnement et Interpretation with Denise Riviere and at the Manhattan School of Music, where he earned a Masters of Music, Vocal and Instrumental Accompaniment.

 Kristyn is a dancer, actor and choreographer who has toured the US and Europe with many musical productions (Cats, Grease).
 While residing in New York she performed as a Radio City Rockette for three seasons at the iconic Radio City Christmas Spectacular.
-Her original training took her to Los Angeles where she danced on several popular television series including Ali McBeal.
-In addition to cruise ship experience, Kristyn also danced with the Mark Goodman Tap Company.
-She is now back in her home town of Windsor, Ontario and has been active within the city, most recently directing and choreographing The Nutcracker Ballet for Edmunds Towers School of Dance.
+Her original training took her to Los Angeles where she danced on several popular television series including All McBeal.
+In addition to cruise ship experience Kristyn also danced with the Mark Goodman Tap Company.
+She is now back in her home town of Windsor Ontario and has been active within the city, most recently directing and choreographing The Nutcracker Ballet for Edmunds Towers School of Dance.